Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Fat Homogeneous bundles: Metrics and topology

 The third set is similar to the previous one.
 Recall that a compact irreducible symmetric space $G/K$ is quaternionic if $K$ locally splits off an $\sp{1}$ factor $K=K'\sp{1}$ and the isotropy representation of this $\sp{1}$ factor is equivalent to the standard Hopf action on $\H^n$ (see \cite[Chapter 14.E]{Besse} for their classification).
-In this situation, the bundle $G/K'\to G/K'\sp{1}$ is fat and principal, with the group $L$ acting being $\sp{1}$ or $\so{3}$; see \cite[Section~8, Cas (B)]{Be75} or \cite[p.~17]{Zi99}.
+The bundle $G/K'\to G/K'\sp{1}$ is fat and principal, with the group $L$ acting being $\sp{1}$ or $\so{3}$; see \cite[Section~8, Cas (B)]{Be75} or \cite[p.~17]{Zi99}.
 Morever, the associated $2$-sphere homogeneous bundle $G/K' \times_{L}\sph^2\to G/K'\sp{1}$ is also fat, see Cas~(A) and Cas~(B) of Sections 7 and 8 in \cite{Be75} or \cite[Proposition 2.22]{Zi99}.
-It follows that there is an associated quadruple $K' < K'\u{1} < K'\sp{1} < G$ inducing maps
+The quaternionic spaces of $\rank \geq 2$ and $b(G/K)\leq (\dim G/K) /2$ are